liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/01-intro.markdown

 | for these samples is in progress and will grow over time.

 Liferay provides sample projects that target different integration points in
-@product@.
+@sharepoint@.
 These projects reside in the [liferay-blade-samples](https://github.com/liferay/liferay-blade-samples) Github repository and can be easily copy/pasted to your local environment.
 You can also generated them using